krupalshah/Composer/README.md

-# Composer
+# Composer [WORK IN PROGRESS]
-An easy way to compose chains of interdependent asynchronous tasks.
+An easy way to compose chain of interdependent asynchronous tasks.

 [![Build Status](https://travis-ci.com/krupalshah/Composer.svg?branch=master)](https://travis-ci.com/krupalshah/Composer)

 <img src="/raw/legocomposer.jpg?raw=true" width="250" height="250"/>

-Composer helps you to compose chains of interdependent input/output tasks such as webservice calls, database read/writes and file i/o with concurrency support using `java.util.concurrent` APIs.
+Composer helps you to execute chains of interdependent input/output tasks such as webservice calls, database read/writes and file i/o with concurrency support using `java.util.concurrent` APIs.
-It is compatible with Java 8+ and Android.
+It is compatible with Java 8 & above.

 Most client-side mobile/web applications and backend services communicating with each other require a framework in which interdependent asynchronous tasks can be glued together.